SwapChef

 Show ratios in:

-Use Quinoa when you need it for grain bowls, grain salads, pilafs.
-Use Teff when you need it for grain bowls, hot cereal, porridge.
+Quinoa is listed for grain bowls, grain salads, pilafs and salads.
+Teff is listed for grain bowls, hot cereal and porridge.

 ๐ŸŒพ